- 1 A Quick Primer on the Brainwaves of Meditation

 The Monroe Institute offers a variety of programs that incorporate a specially designed audio-guidance system called Hemi-Sync.
 Their online courses are quite expensive, and do not include the cost of CD’s, which range from $19-$25 each.
 Below is a sample of one of their online programs.

-The Gateway Experience Online Program: $1,595 — Audio-guidance in your own home, offered online through an experienced TMI trainer, who will take you through a waking state into deep relaxation, and then into unexplored dimensions of consciousness.
+The Gateway Experience Online Program: $1,595 — Audio-guidance to massage your mind in your own home, offered online through an experienced TMI trainer, who will take you through a waking state into deep relaxation, and then into unexplored dimensions of consciousness.
 This program takes you through six progressive levels called Waves, designed to take you through profound levels of awareness.
 Each Wave program can also be purchased separately for $295, which is a total of $1,770 for all six if purchased separately.
 CD’s must be purchased separately.

 The Monroe Institute also offers free one day mini-programs at their residential treatment facility in Virginia.
 They have Outreach Workshops as well, which are conducted by certified trainers in your area.
 These workshops take place over a one or two day period, and feature transformative techniques guided by Hemi-Sync audio-technology.
 For an extended stay at The Monroe Institute in Virginia, you can attend one of their 5 day/6 night residential programs, which includes training, tuition, lodging, and meals for $2,195.